UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 updating issues as you make progress, etc.

-Whenever you sit down to work on the project, you should be clearly working on a specific story.
-If you feel like there's something that _needs_ to be done but isn't in a story/issue, you should make a story for that before you start working on it.
+Whenever you sit down to work on the project, you should be clearly working on a specific issue.
+If you feel like there's something that _needs_ to be done but isn't in an issue, you should make an issue for that before you start working on it.

-When you start work on a new story, you should create a feature branch for that story, and commit your work on that story to that branch.
-Commit messages should refer to that story (by number, e.g., `Issue #8`) so GitHub can auto-link the commits to that issue for you.
+When you start work on a new issue, you should create a feature branch for that issue, and commit your work on that issue to that branch.
+Commit messages should refer to that issue (by number, e.g., `Issue #8`) so GitHub can auto-link the commits to that issue for you.

-When you feel like a story is complete
+When you feel like an issue is complete

 * Move that card to the Review/QA track
 * Issue a Pull Request (_we'll have to talk about this in lab_) from your feature branch onto your master branch

-Then step away from that story for a while, either by working on a different part of the lab, or by doing something unrelated to Software Design.
-Then come back back to that _as a team_ and review the requirements described in the story and compare them to the functionality you implemented.
-Is the story _done done_?
+Then step away from that issue for a while, either by working on a different part of the lab, or by doing something unrelated to Software Design.
+Then come back back to that _as a team_ and review the requirements described in the issue and compare them to the functionality you implemented.
+Is the issue _done done_?
 Are there solid and complete tests that back up the work?
 Can you break it?
 Have you tried?
 Would you bet your career (or at least your next raise) on this working in a customer demo or out in the field?

-If you find issues, document them, either in the existing story, or through new stories.
-Then go back to working in the feature branch for that story, and repeat the whole process.
+If you find bugs, document them, either in the existing issue, or through new issues.
+Then go back to working in the feature branch for that issue, and repeat the whole process.

-Once the story passes review, you should
+Once the issue passes review, you should

 * Merge the associated feature branch into master by accepting the (perhaps modified) pull request
-* Move the story to the Done or Closed track as you see fit
+* Move the issue to the Done or Closed track as you see fit

 ## The epics/features